 While the US medical system delivers billions in profits, it delivers little in terms of population health.
-By the end of 2009, compared with all other nations, the US ranked 50th in life expectancy(2) and 45th in infant mortality.(3)
+In 2009, compared with all other nations, the US ranked 50th in life expectancy(2) and 45th in infant mortality.(3)

-Social inequality affects the health of populations more than any other factor – more than diet, smoking, exercise and even more than access to medical care.(6)
+Class inequality affects the health of populations more than any other factor – more than diet, smoking, exercise, and even more than access to medical care.(6)

 It is obvious why poor people have worse health than those who are better off.
 Poor people eat less nutritious food and are more likely to live in substandard housing in more dangerous neighborhoods located closer to industrial pollution.
 They suffer more unemployment and financial stress and have less access to medical care.

-What is not obvious is that inequality hurts the health of the entire population.
+What is not obvious is that inequality undermines the health of entire populations.